Push Notifications

 Implementing the HMS Token Endpoint

-As described in the overview, Sinch will make a request to your Resource Server HMS token endpoint, requesting a HMS access_token
+As described in the overview, Sinch will make a request to your Resource Server HMS token endpoint, requesting a HMS access_token.
+The request will be on the following form:

 POST /<your HMS token endpoint>